scarista/scarista.github.io/content/music/acoustic/index.md

 © Alex Matheson 1986

-**Notes**

-I trimmed about 40 seconds off the original version of this using Audacity then added some effects to freshen it up a bit.
-Despite the cliched lyrics I think it isn’t a bad song especially as I was trying very hard to write something with normal, accessible lyrics at the time.
+_I trimmed about 40 seconds off the original version of this using Audacity then added some effects to freshen it up a bit.
+Despite the cliched lyrics I think it isn’t a bad song especially as I was trying very hard to write something with normal, accessible lyrics at the time._

 ## Sacred Heart